marwan475/Qemu-Beagle/README.md

 we are now in a root shell on an emulated beagle

-we can now develop for embedded linux using qemu sicne we compiled our own kernel
+we can now develop for embedded linux using qemu since we compiled our own kernel

-to get your kernel changes to work on the actual beagle bone black you will have to use diffrent preset config and .dtb, likely diffrent versions of MLO and u-boot
+to get your kernel changes to work on the actual beagle bone black you will have to use different preset config and .dtb, likely diffrent versions of MLO and u-boot

 i will update this once i get to working with the actual board